perebaj/observar-absorver/README.md

 - Scraper: This service is responsible for scraping the data from the website of Eduardo Marinho.
 - GPT: This service is responsible for generating embeddings upon the text data.
+- Snippets: This service is responsible for generating snippets of text from the embeddings.
+(Split in smaller parts)

+# Environment Variables

+**Obligatory:**

+- OPENAI_API_KEY: The API key for the OpenAI service.